 A: No pets are allowed on the course for the safety of others.
 Also no pets allowed at the National Infantry Museum due to their own policy.

 What are the Age restriction for the Half, Full and Relay?

 A: Age 13 and above can run the Half Marathon, and 16 and above can run the Full Marathon.
 Age 10 and above for the Relay.
 Age 3 and above for the 5K.

 A: Yes, each runner will be timed from start to finish.
 A timing chip will be placed on the back of each runner's race bib.
 The timing chip is called MyLaps, which is timing chip technology with the very highest accuracy rate.
-The Boston Marathon used the MyLaps timing chip this past year.
 The timing chip is embedded in a small foam frame and affixed to the back of the race bib.